itpplasma/slidegeist/README.md

 ## How It Works

-1. **Scene Detection**: Uses global pixel difference detection (research-based method) to identify slide changes
+1. **Scene Detection**: Uses FFmpeg's scene filter (SAD-based) with an Opencast-style optimizer to identify slide changes
-   - Converts frames to binary (black/white) for robustness to lighting changes
+   - Iteratively adjusts the scene threshold to target ~30 segments per hour (typical slide pace)
-   - Computes normalized pixel differences between consecutive frames
+   - Merges segments shorter than 2 seconds to suppress rapid flickers
-   - Based on "An experimental comparative study on slide change detection in lecture videos" (Eruvaram et al., 2018)
+   - Based on Opencast's VideoSegmenterService implementation
 2. **Slide Extraction**: Extracts the final frame before each scene change using FFmpeg
 3. **Transcription**: Uses Whisper large-v3 for state-of-the-art speech-to-text with timestamps
    - Auto-detects and uses MLX on Apple Silicon for 2-3x speedup